 These are just a few of the reasons why production could have slowed, and they’re all factors that can’t be accounted for by OEE.
 They’re all issues that can’t be reduced to machine availability, quality, or performance.

 So in order to answer these questions, you need to be collecting data at each step of production.
 The best way to accurately balance lines and optimize the flow of work through the value stream is to understand what’s happening at every stage.
 True process visibility requires looking at the human and machine factors in an operation.

-Tulip’s manufacturing app platform gives you full visibility into shop floor processes.
+Tulip’s Frontline Operations Platform gives you full visibility into shop floor processes.
 Curious how Tulip can help you institute a human-centered approach to machine monitoring?
 Get in touch for a demo.